On Categorical Entropy from the viewpoint of Symplectic Topology

 We can choose $R < \alpha$.
-Then, by repeating the arguments in steps 2--6 with slight modifications, one can prove Theorem \ref{thm:entropy-loc} for the second case.
+Then, by repeating the arguments in steps 2--4 with slight modifications, one can prove Theorem \ref{thm:entropy-loc} for the second case.
 The modifications are using \eqref{eqn new for L_n} and \eqref{eqn new for M_n}, instead of \eqref{eqn for L_n} and \eqref{eqn for M_n}, and are replacing both of $\beta$ and $\gamma$ with $R$.
 0.1in

-{\em Step 8}: In step 8, we will consider the third case, i.e., only one of $\{\beta, \gamma\}$ is $-\infty$.
+{\em Step 6}: Here, we will consider the third case, i.e., only one of $\{\beta, \gamma\}$ is $-\infty$.
 For convenience, let us assume that $\beta = -\infty < \gamma$.
-Then, the arguments in steps 2--6 will work after slight modification, as we did in step 7.
+Then, the arguments in steps 2--4 will work after slight modification, as we did in step 5.
 The slight modifications are using \eqref{eqn new for L_n} instead of \eqref{eqn for L_n}, and replacing $\beta$ with a sufficiently small $R$.

 When $\beta > -\infty = \gamma$, the same logic works. \end{proof}